Tiago Manquinho, a freelance choreographer, was born in Portugal in 1979 and completed his dance training in 1997 at Nacional Conservatory in Lisbon.

-He then was engaged as a dancer by the Companhia Nacional de Bailado, the Semperoper Dresden, the Städtische Bühnen Osnabrück and the Theater Bielefeld.
-Parallel to his dancer career he regularly presented own works in various young choreographer evenings.
+He then was engaged as a dancer by the Companhia Nacional de Bailado, the Semperoper Dresden, the Staatstheater Braunschweig, the Städtische Bühnen Osnabrück and the Theater Bielefeld.
+In 2013 he was awarded the Dance Medal of the Theater-und Konzertfreunde Bielefeld.

 "Manquinho and the highly motivated company have created an impressive picture.
 Finding for different possibilities of encounter and approach so many unusual and still quite unused sequences of movements, that it would have been enough for three more pieces.
 Tiago Manquinho is there of fascinating creativity. [...] he has developed an exciting evening, in dark blue light with often exotic natural sounds, with mystic range and yet concrete recognition.
 The more than one hour plot is well timed.
 Manquinho has a very singular movement language, its detailed twist can be compared to that of an established colleague like Marco Goecke.
 Rightly rambling applause.
 Dance lovers should not miss this meeting.

 Critic on "Nice to meet you? - Andreas Berger, Braunschweiger Zeitung